marhoy/nrk-download/docs/usage.md

 give it as an argument for this tool.
 You can list several URLs on the command line (separated by space).
 Content that are already downloaded will be skipped.

+!!! tip

+    If you want to automatically download extra material ("Ekstramateriale") for a series, you need to add the option `--with-extras` to the command line.
+This is off by default, unless the URL contains the string `ekstramateriale`.

 ## Arguments and Options

 ![Usage](images/nrkdownload_help.png)